WV DHHR confirms 289 new COVID-19 cases, no additional deaths on Monday

-CHARLESTON, W.Va. — The West Virginia Department of Health and Human Resources confirmed 289 new COVID-19 cases in its report on April 26.
-No deaths have been reported.
+CHARLESTON, W.Va. — The West Virginia Department of Health and Human Resources confirmed 289 new COVID-19 cases.
+No additional deaths reported on May 3.

-The DHHR confirmed 314 new COVID-19 cases and four additional deaths in its report on Sunday.
+The DHHR confirmed 420 new COVID-19 cases and seven additional death in its report on Sunday.

-Delays may be experienced with the reporting of information from the local health department to DHHR.
-As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
+Delays may be experienced with the reporting of information from the local health department to the DHHR.
+As case surveillance continues at the local health department level, it may reveal that a person tested in a certain county may not be a resident of that county, or even the state, as an individual in question may have crossed the state border to be tested.
+Such is the case of Hampshire County in this report.

 Visit the dashboard for more information.